demetres12/seip-lab/unittesting/README.md

-# Unit Testing
+# Unit Testing Assignment

-The current module serves the unit testing of several Java source files.
+The current module serves the unit testing of the given Java source files.
 Implemented with the Maven build automation tool, several test cases evaluate the functionality of multiple operations.
 Aiming to verify the tests' expected behavior, we take into consideration exception cases as well a plethora of challenging instances.
 Being dependant on the JUnit testing framework (version 4.12), we apply a variety of techniques